Marjoram: Uses

 Marjoram is used for seasoning lamb and vegetable dishes, soups, stews, salad dressings, sauces, herbal teas, and sausages.
 Its flavor resembles that of oregano.

 Marjoram has long been used as a medicinal herb.
-Marjoram or marjoram oil has been used to treat cancer, colds, coughs, cramps, depression, ear infections, gastrointestinal problems, headaches, and paralysis, as well as arthritis, chest congestion, muscle aches, and as a diuretic.
-It has also been used as an aphrodisiac, mouthwash, tea, and in poultices, tinctures, and infusions.
 Though not all of its historic uses are scientifically backed, the plant has verifiable medical use.
 For example, it contains the phenol carvacrol, which is antibacterial, antifungal and antimicrobial.
 Ethanol extract is cytotoxic against fibrosarcoma cell lines, ethyl acetate extract has antiproliferative properties against PER.C6 and HeLa cells, as have hesperetin and hydroquinone, which can be isolated from marjoram extract.
 Cardioprotective, hepatoprotective, antiulcerogenetic, anticholinesterase, anti-polycystic ovary syndrome (PCOS), and anti-inflammatory effects were also found in dried marjoram, marjoram tea, or in compounds extracted from marjoram.
 Marjoram is generally not toxic, but should not be used by pregnant or lactating women.
 However, it is always important to be cautious and consult a doctor when using medical herbs.